Rachnerd/angular1workshop/README.md

 - Check home.controller.js.

 ###1.2
-To assign the controller to a page we need to create a new route config (like in HomeCtrl) and a template.
+To assign the controller to a page we need to create a new route config and a template.
 ```
 Let ClientCtrl handle the /client/:id route and create and assign a client template.
 ```